amanikhalid/SecurityLevel/SecurityTask.md

 ### Real-World Risks Without Security
 **Explain what might happen if:**
 - Everyone has full access

 Full access to sensitive data, unauthorized users, and lack of clear accountability can lead to security breaches, compromising company policy and privacy laws, as seen in employee sharing.

+- Developers Modify Production Data

+Developers can accidentally modify production data, create or drop tables in the wrong schema, or modify financial or operational data in real-time systems, leading to data loss.